Welcoming reception area at Dr. Amy's Dental Office in Thousand Oaks

 FAQ

-When is a tooth extraction necessary?
+When is a tooth extraction necessary at Dr. Amy's Dental Office?

 Is wisdom teeth removal painful?

-How long does it take to recover from a tooth extraction?
+How long does it take to heal after a tooth extraction?

 What can I eat after wisdom teeth removal?

-Are there risks associated with tooth extractions?
+Are there any risks with tooth extractions?

 Schedule your visit at Dr. Amy’s Dental Office